iasip/juju/charms/precise/selenium/README.md

 Selenium is a software testing framework for automating web browsers.
 	[http://docs.seleniumhq.org/]

 Mozilla FireFox is a web browser that can be used for testing purposes with this charm.
 	[http://www.mozilla.org/en-US/]

 PhantomJS is a headless webkit used mainly for optimizing tests of web applications.
 	[http://phantomjs.org/]

 # Installation

 To deploy this charm you will need at a minimum: a cloud environment, a working Juju installation with a successful bootstrap.
-One bootstrapped, execute the following deploy command:
+Once bootstrapped, execute the following deploy commands:

 	juju deploy selenium
 	juju deploy jenkins-selenium-example-job